naiduarvind/the-bility-engineer/src/pages/posts/presentation-serializing-culture-into-continuous-delivery-by-kelsey-hightower.md

 ![](/images/exploring-roadmap.svg "90-day Exploratory Mindmap by James Turnbull")

 A personal journey of mine on serializing culture was similar to what was presented by Kelsey but of course with some extensions.
-We leveraged Jira Automations and Spinnaker Jira Stage which achieves the same as the custom tool without additional maintenance overhead.
+We leveraged Jira Automations and Spinnaker Jira Stage which achieves the same as the custom tool presented without the additional maintenance overhead.

 Our ticket gobbler was a "machine-user" and we had many iterations on our "front door" to balance similarity and familiarity for our internal users.
-Including SLAs into tickets using Jira Automations was a huge win in preventing a flood of messages from users to operators questioning "When would this be done?" and having enabled Jira Stage in Spinnaker informed users that their tickets has been done when the pipeline completed successfully.
+Including SLAs into repeated ticket requests using Jira Automations was a huge win in preventing a flood of messages from users to operators questioning "When would this be done?" and having enabled Jira Stage in Spinnaker informed users that their tickets has been done when the pipeline completed successfully.

-Under the hood, many of the automations that catered towards serializing the process that was part of our culture used Terraform as a first class citizen with Jsonnet being the template engine for it.
-Every request would then fire off a pipeline in Spinnaker with Hub to create pull requests (PR) using the templatized Terraform manifests which was checked for conventions on naming, syntax, etc using Open Policy Agent against codified policies and PRs are merged automatically when the operator comments “Approved” in Jira Service Desk and the policy checks are green!
+Under the hood, many of the automations that catered towards serializing the process that was part of our culture used Terraform as a first class citizen with Jsonnet being the template engine.
+Every request would then fire off a pipeline in Spinnaker with Hub to create pull requests (PR) using the templatized Terraform manifests which was checked for conventions on naming, syntax, etc using Open Policy Agent against codified policies.
+PRs are merged automatically when the operator comments “Approved” in Jira Service Desk and the policy checks are green!

 Here the fully automated “front door” using Jira Service Desk: